 In and of itself, the brain might order the body to react by sweating as it believes that the temperature inside is rising.
 There may be a few emotional elements at play here as well.
 If you’re nervous, depressed, or distressed, your mental processes can get confused, leading to hyperhidrosis.

-Obese individuals tend to suffer from an excessive sweating that those whose body proportions are within a healthy range do not.
+Obese individuals tend to suffer from excessive sweating more than people whose body proportions are within a healthy range.
 This is because their sweat glands tend to operate twice as much to relinquish all excess minerals deemed undesirable by the body.
 The more obese you are, the more prone you are to developing excessive sweating.

 Heat And Hot Weather